williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 You can generate a CSR and receive the response in either JSON or [PKCS#10](https://tools.ietf.org/html/rfc2986) format.

 The following request generates a CSR in JSON format to use with Outbound SAML apps.

-For Inbound SAML, change the POST statement to `POST /api/v1/idps/00000id1U3iyFqLu0g4/credentials/csrs/`.
+- For Inbound SAML, change the POST statement to `POST /api/v1/idps/00000id1U3iyFqLu0g4/credentials/csrs/`.
+- For PKCS#10 format, change the Accept statement to `Accept: application/pkcs10`. <br />*Accept* specifies the response format; *Content-Type* specifies the request format.

 ~~~json
 POST /api/v1/apps/00000id1U3iyFqLu0g4/credentials/csrs/